How to Clean & Fix a Hacked Site

 Introduction

 Sucuri has devoted years to helping website administrators identify and clean hacked websites.
-To continue with this process, we have put together this guide to show website owners how to clean malware from their website.
-This is not meant to be an all-encompassing guide, but if followed, should help address 70% of the infections we see.
+We have put together this step-by-step guide to show website owners how to clean malware from their website.

 Before You Get Started